XracerX/kubernetes-the-hard-way-FOSS-edition/docs/01-prerequisites.md

 ## Virtual or Physical Machines

-This tutorial requires four (4) virtual or physical ARM64 or AMD64 machines running Debian 12 (bookworm).
-The following table lists the four machines and their CPU, memory, and storage requirements.
+* This tutorial requires four (4) virtual or physical ARM64 or AMD64 machines running Alpine Linux.
+* The following table lists the four machines and their CPU, memory, and storage requirements.

 | Name    | Description            | CPU | RAM   | Storage |
 |---------|------------------------|-----|-------|---------|